lrassbach/projects-site/readme.md

 ## Overview

 Brick Force One (BF1) is a quadcopter built with RaspberryPi Zero W and Arduino Uno.
-RaspberryPi manages the flight contoller, and is expandable to in the future receive commands from a seperate control module.
+RaspberryPi manages the flight contoller, and is extendable to in the future receive commands from a seperate control module.
 Arduino manages the motor speeds and controls.

 The goal of this project is to: